 Any sort of revision can entail appropriate sentence-combining if the revision process is well directed.
 In Chapter Three I tried to demonstrate how the revision process of discussion becomes internalized and thus causes the individual to incorporate sentences into each other.
 The necessary condition here is that the dialogue be a collaborative development of a subject, and this usually requires some discussion training.
 Other sorts of revision are proposed in A Student-Centered Language Arts Curriculum.
-One sort occurs in a pure game situation when one child makes up a short sentence, passes it to a partner to expand in any way that occurs to him, takes the sentence back to expand further, and so on, the object being to make together the longest sentence they can.
-Another sort occurs when students rewrite sensory or memory notes into a composition.
-For the sake of economy, one often notes ongoing sensations and memories in a clipped, staccato fashion, producing sentence fragments or kernel sentences that need to be combined when composing from these notes later.
+One sort occurs in a pure game situation when one child makes up a short sentence, passes it to a partner to expand in any way that occurs to him, takes the sentence back to expand further, and so on, the object being to make together the longest sentence they can.16 Another sort occurs when students rewrite sensory or memory notes into a composition.17 For the sake of economy, one often notes ongoing sensations and memories in a clipped, staccato fashion, producing sentence fragments or kernel sentences that need to be combined when composing from these notes later.
 A class discussion of sample notes can indicate some of the sentence-combining possibilities before students cluster in small groups to read each other's notes and make similar suggestions.
 It is during the preparatory class discussion that the teacher's knowledge of sentence analysis can come into play.

 More generally, any composition revision, whether based on notes or not, can include sentence-combining (or clause reduction).
 Let me illustrate.
 Suppose that students have written a piece of narrative, reportage, or fiction.
-The teacher projects or dittos one of the incoming papers and leads a discussion de-

-See page 155, A Student-Centered Language Arts Curriculum.
-Ibid., Chapters 9, 13, and 14. signed to help students make suggestions to each other for revision when they break into small groups afterwards.
+The teacher projects or dittos one of the incoming papers and leads a discussion designed to help students make suggestions to each other for revision when they break into small groups afterwards.
 Let's say that one student has written: